Rechidesigns/DSA/section1/DataStructures_and_Algorithm.README.md

 **Abstract Data Types**

-when abstraction is applied to design of data structures we get abstract data types
+when abstraction is applied to design of data structures we get abstract data types, abstract data types can also be called as mathematical model of Data Structures.

+**Abstract Data Types Specifies:**

+    a.
+Type of data represented or stored
+    b.
+Operations Supported
+    c.
+Parameters for operations

+*ADT specifies WHAT each operation does, NOT HOW operations are done.*